Why Konya is the best place to watch the Whirling Dervish

 The ceremony is always accompanied by music, but no talking.
 The dervish are silent unless there’s a wajd – a religious ecstasy.
 Wajd is never faked, so it’s very rare.

 During the ceremony, there are minor details each symbolizing something.
-How they hold their hands, where they stand, how they dance, etc – all of these minor actions differ and tell a hidden story.
+How they hold their hands, where they stand, how they dance, etc – all of these tiny actions differ and tell a hidden story.

 Long exposure purple Sama picture